Dr. Dana Suskind

 About Dana Suskind

-Dr. Suskind and the Thirty Million Words® Initiative have been profiled by numerous media outlets, including the New York Times, NPR, The Economist, and Slate.com and they have received support from The Department of Education and The Hemera Foundation.
-She also received the University of Chicago Medical Faculty Award for “Distinguished Leader in Program Innovation”.
-Dr. Suskind lives in Chicago with her family.
+In 2015, Dr. Suskind’s book, Thirty Million Words: Building a Child’s Brain, was published by Dutton.
+Her work, and that of TMW and the TMW Center, have been profiled by numerous media outlets, including the New York Times, NPR, The Economist, and Slate.com and have received generous support from a variety of funders including The Department of Education, PNC Foundation, and The W.K.
+Kellogg Foundation.
+Dr. Suskind has also received several awards for her work including the University of Chicago Medical Faculty Award for “Distinguished Leader in Program Innovation”, the AG Bell Chairman Award, the Arnold Mentor Award at Pritzker, the Vision and Impact Award from Weizmann Women for Science, and the Gray Humanitarian Award from SENTAC.
+She lives in Chicago with her family.

 Thirty Million Words